 This allows joints to be aligned correctly and promotes efficient transmission of biomechanical forces.

-Here at Flawless Feet Podiatry & Laser Clinic we use LBG Medical as our preferred maufacturer:
+Here at Flawless Feet Podiatry & Laser Clinic we use Edser Labs as our preferred manufacturer:

 Biomechanics & Orthoses Common causes

 - Usually congenital.